 With the combination of art and fashion, Nowhere FC started from the streets of NYC, Manhattan creating various football kits for the general masses.
 They infuse luxury fashion together with football culture to produce apparel that portrays the football matches really well.
 AS Roma actually approached them during their USA tour.
 Nowhere FC managed to create around 50 customized Roma football jerseys for their tour with each of the items uniquely designed.
 Their jerseys are tie-dyed with AS Roma official colours, slapped with the branding of Nowhere FC.
 Many people loved it, especially the AS Roma fans.

-Paris Saint-Germain have had several successful collaborations, including their partnership with A Bathing Ape, a renowned Japanese clothing brand.
+Paris Saint-Germain has had several successful collaborations, including their partnership with A Bathing Ape, a renowned Japanese clothing brand.
 It is one of their biggest releases thus far.
 Their collection includes a hoodie, draw-string bag, t-shirts, blue camo shorts, as well as a long down jacket.
-Each of these apparels comes with Paris-Saint Germain and BAPE branding printed on top of them.
-It was one of the most hyped up apparel releases up to this date.
+Each of these apparel comes with Paris-Saint Germain and BAPE branding printed on top of them.
+It was one of the most hyped-up apparel releases up to this date.

 With the rise of even more potential collaborations between streetwear brands and football teams, without a doubt, this trend will never die in the upcoming years.
 Football fans just have to anticipate what these brands have in store for them!